tiendu/tiendu.github.io/_posts/2026-02-23-sre-playbook-eng.md

 Intermittent failures are rarely random.

+Before investigating, ask a more precise question:
+Is this truly intermittent, or deterministic under conditions we have not yet identified?

-When something fails "sometimes", assume a boundary condition exists.
+When something fails "sometimes", a boundary is usually involved.
 Systems change behavior when limits are crossed.
 The task is to identify the constraint.

 ---